willgdjones/pydantic-ai/docs/examples/rag.md

 python/uv-run -m pydantic_ai_examples.rag build
 ```

-(Note building the database doesn't use Pydantic AI right now, instead it uses the OpenAI SDK directly.)
+(Note building the database doesn't use PydanticAI right now, instead it uses the OpenAI SDK directly.)

 You can then ask the agent a question with: